-In a separate experimental study, researchers explored the relationship between miR-375 and AhR expression in airway epithelial cells with exposure to air pollutants, including diesel exhaust particles (DEP) and PM (117).
-The study found that treatment with DEP or PM in primary human bronchial epithelial cells (BEC) resulted in a significant overexpression of miR-375 and thymic stromal lymphopoietin (TSLP), in a signaling pathway where miR-375 may negatively regulate AhR.
-Additional validation with a miR-375 mimic showed a modest, yet statistically significant decrease in AhR mRNA in pHBEC.
-In particular, DEP exposure inhibited AhR expression in pHBEC, which was reversed through anti-miR-375 transfection, identifying miR-375 as a regulator of AhR.
-These results suggest that air pollutants induce upregulation of miR-375 and TSLP through the AhR pathway in pHBEC.
-(117).
+In a separate experimental study, researchers explored the relationship between miR-375 and AhR expression in airway epithelial cells exposed to air pollutants, including diesel exhaust particles (DEPs) and PM [116].
+The study found that treatment with DEP or PM in primary human bronchial epithelial cells (pHBECs) resulted in significant overexpression of miR-375 and thymic stromal lymphopoietin (TSLP), suggesting that miR-375 may negatively regulate AhR.
+Additional validation using a miR-375 mimic showed a modest but statistically significant decrease in AhR mRNA levels in pHBEC.
+Notably, DEP exposure inhibited AhR expression in pHBEC, an effect that was reversed through anti-miR-375 transfection, identifying miR-375 as a regulator of AhR.
+These results suggest that air pollutants induce upregulation of miR-375 and TSLP via the AhR pathway in pHBEC [116].

-To the best of our knowledge, the association between environmental pollutant exposure and miRNA expression, specifically in the context of diabetes, remains an unexplored area.
+To the best of our knowledge, the association between environmental pollutant exposure and miRNA expression-specifically in the context of diabetes-remains an unexplored area.
 Collectively, studies suggest that pollutants may chronically upregulate miR-375, potentially disrupting its regulatory role in pancreatic cells and contributing to diabetes pathogenesis.
 Additionally, epigenetic variations appear to correlate with AhR/CYP1 pathway-related gene expression, highlighting a complex dual relationship.
-However, the precise mechanisms linking AhR/CYP1 pathways, epigenetic modifications, and glucose intolerance remain unclear.
+However, the precise mechanisms linking the AhR/CYP1 pathways, epigenetic modifications, and glucose intolerance remain unclear.
 Therefore, further detailed investigations are needed to unravel these interactions and their role in the development of diabetes.